William Hickie: World War I

-Distinguished service

-In the next two years and four months during which Hickie commanded the 16th (Irish) Division, it earned a reputation for aggression and élan and won many memorials and mentions for bravery in the engagements during the 1916 Battle of Guillemont and the capture of Ginchy (both of which formed part of the Battle of the Somme), then during the Battle of Messines, in appalling conditions the Third Battle of Ypres and in attacks near Bullecourt in the Battle of Cambrai offensive in November 1917.
+In the next two years and four months during which Hickie, who in January 1917 was promoted to the permanent rank of major general, commanded the 16th (Irish) Division, it earned a reputation for aggression and élan and won many memorials and mentions for bravery in the engagements during the 1916 Battle of Guillemont and the capture of Ginchy (both of which formed part of the Battle of the Somme), then during the Battle of Messines, in appalling conditions the Battle of Passchendaele and in attacks near Bullecourt in the Battle of Cambrai offensive in November 1917.

-During this period the Division made considerable progress in developing its operational techniques but at a price in losses.
+During this period the division made considerable progress in developing its operational techniques but at a price in losses.
 The growing shortage of Irish replacement recruits (due to nationalist disenchantment with the war and the absence of conscription in Ireland) was successfully met by Hickie by integrating non-Irish soldiers into the division.

-In February 1918 Hickie was invalided home on temporary sick leave, but when in the hospital the German spring offensive began on 21 March, with the result that after his division moved under the command of General Hubert Gough it was practically wiped out and ceased to exist as a division.
-Although promised a new command, this did not happen before the Armistice in November.
-Hickie had typified the army's better divisional commanders, was articulate, intelligent and had been competent and resourceful during the BEF's difficult period 1916–17, laying the foundations for its full tactical success in 1918.
-He was advanced to Knight Commander of the Order of the Bath in 1918.
+In February 1918, Hickie was invalided home on temporary sick leave, but when in the hospital the German spring offensive began on 21 March, with the result that after his division moved under the command of Lieutenant General Hubert Gough, commander of the British Fifth Army, it was practically wiped out and ceased to exist as a division.
+Although promised a new command, this did not happen before the war finally ended due to the armistice with Germany in November.
+Hickie had typified the army's better divisional commanders, was articulate, intelligent and had been competent and resourceful during the BEF's difficult period 1916–1917, laying the foundations for its full tactical success in 1918.
+He was advanced to Knight Commander of the Order of the Bath in January 1918, and awarded the Croix de Guerre in December 1919.

 Civil engagement

 Hickie retired from the army in 1922, when the six Irish line infantry regiments that had their traditional recruiting grounds in the counties of the new Irish Free State were all disbanded.
 He had identified himself strongly with the Home Rule Act and said that its scrapping was a disaster, and was equally outspoken in condemning the activities of the Black and Tans.
-In 1925 he was elected as a member of the Irish Senate, the Seanad of the Irish Free State; across Ireland winning the fifth highest number of first-preference votes of the 76 candidates, and due to transfers was the first of the 19 to be elected.
+In 1925, he was elected as a member of the Irish Senate, the Seanad of the Irish Free State; across Ireland winning the fifth highest number of first-preference votes of the 76 candidates, and due to transfers was the first of the 19 to be elected.

 Hickie held his seat until the Seanad was dissolved in 1936, to be replaced by Seanad Éireann in 1937.
 He was President of the Area Council (Southern Ireland) of the British Legion from 1925 to 1948.
 Hickie never married.

 He died on 3 November 1950 in Dublin and was buried in Terryglass, County Tipperary.